jimi-22/Data-Analysis-Project/README.md

 # Stock-Market-Analysis
-Stock Analysis on Secondary Batteries Companies
+This is Stock Market Analysis on Secondary Batteries Companies in South Korea.

+Check the code file.